-5.3.1 Except as provided in Article 5.3 of the Code, only a single organization should be responsible for initiating and directing Testing at Event Venues during an Event Period.
+- Except as provided in Article 5.3 of the Code, only a single organization should be responsible for initiating and directing Testing at Event Venues during an Event Period.
 When Testing is conducted at IWF Events, the collection of Samples shall be initiated and directed by IWF (or any other body acting upon delegation of IWF).
-Any Testing during the Event Period outside of the Event Venues shall be coordinated with IWF (or the relevant ruling body of the Event).

-is not responsible for initiating and directing Testing at an Event desires to conduct Testing of Athletes at the Event Venues during the Event Period, the Anti-Doping Organization shall first confer with IWF (or any other international organization which is the ruling body of the Event) to obtain permission to conduct and coordinate such Testing.
+Any Testing during the Event Period outside of the Event Venues shall be coordinated with IWF (or the relevant ruling body of the Event). - If an Anti-Doping Organization which would otherwise have Testing authority but is not responsible for initiating and directing Testing at an Event desires to conduct Testing of Athletes at the Event Venues during the Event Period, the Anti-Doping Organization shall first confer with IWF (or any other international organization which is the ruling body of the Event) to obtain permission to conduct and coordinate such Testing.
 If the Anti-Doping Organization is not satisfied with the response from IWF (or any other international organization which is the ruling body of the Event), the Anti-Doping Organization may ask WADA for permission to conduct Testing and to determine how to coordinate such Testing, in accordance with the procedures set out in the International Standard for Testing and Investigations.
 WADA shall not grant approval for such Testing before consulting with and informing IWF (or any other international organization which is the ruling body for the Event).